 - 2.0mm Allen wrench (provided in E3D kit)

 - Printed Parts: Makerbot E3D Hotend Swap Kit Digital Design (includes files for single or dual extrusion conversion)

 - Print out required parts: E3D Mount, E3D Lock, and the EzStruder Mount (E3D Mount - dual, if appropriate)

 - Remove and disassemble the Makerbot hotend(s)

 Assembling the E3D V6

-1. Screw nozzle into heating block, heating block into heat sink, attach the cooling fan, and E3D Mount Lock to the top of the heat sink.
+- Attach the E3D Mount Lock to the top of the heat sink.